 Dr. Parsa may determine whether a client is:

 After finishing an evaluation for any legal case, Dr. Parsa must be prepared to serve as an expert witness when called to testify in court.

-In addition to evaluating a person’s competency to stand trial, these are a few of the specific forensic services provided by Dr. Parsa:
+In addition to evaluating a person’s competency to stand trial, a forensic psychiatrist specializes in:

 If you have questions about forensic psychiatry or you need the help of a forensic psychiatrist, call Palo Alto Mind Body or send a confidential email.
 Please note, we also serve many patients located in the surrounding Bay Area, such as South Bay, North Bay, East Bay, Peninsula, San Jose, and San Francisco.